 If we compare BTC/USD exchange rate to DJIA or US CPI since 2010, it is easy to notice, that bitcoin exchange rate has risen so rapidly that both Dow Jones Industrial Average, and US CPI chart seem to be flat compared to it:

 This means that BTC/USD’s peak is 15000 times higher than the initial value, and it is still 5000 times more than back in 2010.

 However, if we have a look at the same chart from 2013, where BTC/USD peaked, it looks like, that BTC has only reached its previous high:

-Despite the huge rate of rise, there are also many warning signals: similar increase of the exchange rate is not very likely in the future, and -20% drops in price were not rare, so every investor should be very careful with bitcoins.
+Despite the huge returns, there are also many warning signals: similar increase of the exchange rate is not very likely in the future, and -20% drops in price were not rare, so every investor should be very careful with bitcoins.

 *charts are not updated on a daily basis but you can prepare similar charts for yourself by using Chartoasis Sesame.
 If you feel like analyzing bitcoin’s historical price, you can do that for free at www.chartoasis.com/sesame .